-Mihret kebede was born in 1975 in Dessie and graduated from AAU School of Fine Arts and Design in painting with distinction, 2007.
-She then took a one-year photography course with Desta for africa (DFA).
-She received a certificate award of recognition as the best practicing female artist in 2013 from Ministry of culture and tourism.
+Mihret kebede is an Artist/poet graduated from Addis Ababa university School of Fine Arts and Design in painting with distinction in 2007 and has earned her MA in arts from the same school in 2016.
+She has received a certificate award of recognition as the best practicing artist in 2013 from the Ministry of culture and tourism, Ethiopia.

 Robel Temesgen (b.
 1987, Ethiopia) received a BFA in Painting from Addis Abeba University in 2010.
 His practice focuses on painting and encompasses elements of performance, installation, video and collaborative projects.